High Deductible Plan F

 If you’re looking for an alternative to Medigap Plan F High Deductible prior to 2020, your next best option is the standard Plan G. You’ll have to decide what’s more important to you, spending less in monthly premiums and having higher upfront out of pocket costs, or spending more in monthly premiums to have a minimum to no out of pocket costs.

-If you’re not eligible for Medicare until after 2020 and cannot enroll into high deductible Plan F, then the new High Deductible Plan G is your best option.
+If you’re not eligible for Medicare until after 2020 and cannot enroll in to this plan, then the new High Deductible Plan G is your best option.

 Compare High Deductible Plan F Medicare Supplement Rates